biroltopuz/biroltopuz/README.md

 ### Hi there 👋
 My name is Birol Topuz.

-I'm working on the DBHSOFT SGO Matrix (Esgo, Voyage, Northstar) project.
-This project has been brought to Turkey's leading companies with the technology of "Sales in Online and Offline Architecture".
-As a core team member, I am proud to have completed 15 Years.
+I am working on DBHSOFT SGO Matrix project (Esgo, Voyage, NorthStar is project name).
+This project is used by Turkey's and International leading companies with "Online and Offline Architectural Sales" technology.
+I am proud to have completed 15 Years as a core team member.

 - 🔭 I’m currently working on SGO Matrix (Esgo, Voyage, NorthStar) Project.
 - 🌱 I’m currently learning Python.